 Call of Duty: Modern Warfare

-The latest outing of the Call of Duty series includes "an epic reimagining of the iconic Modern Warfare series from the ground up" with ray tracing goodness as standard.
+Call of Duty: Modern Warfare includes "an epic reimagining of the iconic Modern Warfare series from the ground up" with ray tracing goodness as standard.
+As such, it's one of the best looking COD games to date and an awesome visual experience to boot.

 Control is another strong favourite of ours.
 It's also one of the best examples of Nvidia's ray tracing tech in any new game with plenty of stunning visual highlights thanks to ray tracing support.

-More brilliance from the Wolfenstein franchise, is coming in the form of Wolfenstein: Youngblood.
-It might be set in the 1980s, but this game will feature some futuristic graphics with ray tracing enhancements.
+It might be set in the 1980s, but this game features some futuristic graphics with ray tracing enhancements.
 Slaying Nazis will never have looked so stunning.

 Future games with ray tracing support